Bealby/grandpas-pocket-watch-shop/README.md

   all devices to inform the user that due to the extensive number of products the searches function is available to help in the user experience.
-The search function will allow for searches in name fileds as well as in description fields.
+The search function will allow for searches in name fields as well as in description fields.

 **Desktop**